nhayward/revpit/user/pages/02.editors/judi-lauren/bio.md

 This year I’m taking both YA and MG.
 In both categories I’m looking for:

  * Contemporary—I love dark, angsty stories.
 I love mystery and thriller and romance (your book doesn’t have to have romance for me to pick you.)
 I love realistic contemporaries that show the gritty side of life.
 I don’t shy away from abuse/assault stories, as long as the crimes are shown as being wrong.
 I’m very up for dark subject matter: kidnappings, trafficking, death, abuse, torture, runaways, etc. I sound like a sadist, but send it to me!
  * Fantasy—For fantasy, I want pretty much the same as contemporary (especially the dark subject matter).
-My favorite fantasy books are ones that are very character driven, like Harry Potter and Percy Jackson.
+My favorite fantasy books are ones that are very character driven, like Percy Jackson.
 Epic fantasies are not right for me.
  * Low sci-fi—same thing as fantasy (with dark subject matter).
 I love, love stories that are character driven, so give me characters I will fall in love with.
 Think I Am Number Four.
  * Basically, I’m very open to a lot of things.
 I’m open to characters with disabilities, LGBTQ themes, characters of different races, etc. AND if you have a book that’s dark, but also humorous, I’m more than up for that, as long as I can fall in love with the voice.
  * I’m a fan of layered characters that have to make difficult choices but have the voice that’ll make a reader still love them.
 I love strong characters who pop off the page and leave me wanting to read more into their lives, even after the book is over.
 I am definitely fine with language, sex, and violence, but your characters don’t have to do all these things to make me love them.